 Child Care in Canada

-In 2022, the government conducted a Survey on Early Learning and Child Care Arrangements (SELCCA).
-This survey included a range of childcare providers such as before or after-school programs, centre-based facilities, and care provided at home by a relative or non-relative.
+In 2023, the government conducted the Survey on Early Learning and Child Care Arrangements (SELCCA), which included a range of childcare providers such as before- or after-school programs, centre-based facilities, and care provided at home by a relative or non-relative.
 The survey did not include occasional days in kindergarten or babysitting.

-According to the survey, in early 2022, 52% of children younger than six years old were in either licensed or unlicensed childcare in Canada.
-This was the same percentage as at the end of 2020.
-However, it was below the 60% recorded in 2019 before the COVID-19 pandemic.
+According to the survey, in early 2023, approximately 54% of children younger than six years old were in either licensed or unlicensed childcare in Canada.
+This was slightly higher than the 52% recorded in early 2022, but still below the 60% recorded in 2019 before the COVID-19 pandemic.

 The Number of Infants in Child Care Has Decreased

-While the overall number of young children in child care in Canada has remained unchanged since 2020, there are noticeable differences between age groups.
-In 2020, 20% of infants younger than one were in child care compared to 14% in 2022.
-57% of parents whose children were not in childcare were on maternity or parental leave, while 17% preferred to stay at home with the child.
+While the overall number of young children in child care in Canada has remained relatively stable since 2020, there are noticeable differences between age groups.
+In 2023, approximately 15% of infants younger than one were in child care, compared to 20% in 2020.
+Around 56% of parents whose children were not in childcare were on maternity or parental leave, while about 18% preferred to stay at home with the child.

 Changes in the Type of Childcare Used in Canada

-More Canadian children under six years old were in daycare centres, preschools, or centres de la petite enfance (CPE) in 2022 than in 2020.
-The rate was 31% in 2022, which was the same as before the pandemic in 2019 and higher than the 26% in late 2020.
+More Canadian children under six years old were in daycare centres, preschools, or centres de la petite enfance (CPE) in 2023 than in 2020.
+The rate was approximately 32% in 2023, which is slightly higher than the 31% recorded in 2022 and similar to the pre-pandemic level in 2019.

-81% of four- and five-year-olds who were in childcare were in daycare centres, preschools, or CPEs.
-The remaining 19% had other childcare arrangements.
-Among the parents of four- and five-year-olds who attended school and childcare, before and after-school programs and daycare, preschool, or CPE arrangements were equally popular at 37%.
-The remaining 26% had other childcare arrangements.
+Approximately 82% of four- and five-year-olds who were in childcare were in daycare centres, preschools, or CPEs.
+The remaining 18% had other childcare arrangements.
+Among the parents of four- and five-year-olds who attended school and childcare, before- and after-school programs and daycare, preschool, or CPE arrangements were equally popular at 38%.
+The remaining 24% had other childcare arrangements.

 Childcare Across Canada